Jump Statement in Java: Break, Continue and Return

 What Are Jump Statements In Java?

 The Java jump statements are considered as one of the special syntax or the set of statements that has the power to skip some lines inside of the code, for the sake of solving an issue.
 In simple words, the Java jump statements are utilized for jumping some lines of code.
-Well, there are many statements in Java and one of them is the if else statement.
-If else statement in Java has many benefits.
-Like, when there are two or more paths available, then we need to use the if else statement What are jump statements in Java?

 The above flowchart helps to analyze the jump statements in Java.
 While encountering any of the jump statements in Java, the flow will take a different path or branch to get executed.
 Hence, the jump statements are often termed “Branching Statements”.